-There's no denying that by Teacher Appreciation Week (which starts May 6 this year) — or at any point during the school year — our children's teachers deserve something special as a reminder of how inspiring they are.
+There's no denying that by the end of the school year, our children's teachers deserve something special as a reminder of how inspiring they are.

 Often, the things educators want and need most are books that they can use to stock their classroom libraries.
 Your child's teacher likely pulls from her own pockets to fill bookshelves for students, in an attempt to maintain a variety of reading and comprehension levels, different genres, and appealing topics for even the most reluctant readers.